Love Before Breakfast: Production

 Love Before Breakfast had the working title of Spinster Dinner, the title of the Faith Baldwin short story it was based on.
 Several months before filming began, it was reported that Melvyn Douglas would take the male lead.

 Carole Lombard was under contract to Paramount, who lent her to Universal for this film, in exchange for Margaret Sullavan going there to do So Red The Rose.
 Lombard also brought technical staff from Paramount, including photographer Ted Tetzlaff and costume designer Travis Banton.

-Lombard, who had the contractual right to reject scripts, did not like the ones she was presented for Love Before Breakfast, including those written by Preston Sturges, Claude Binyon, Samuel Hoffenstein, Harry Clork, Doris Malloy and William Conselman.
+Lombard, who had the contractual right to reject scripts, did not like the ones she was presented for Love Before Breakfast, including those written by Preston Sturges, Claude Binyon, Samuel Hoffenstein, Harry Clork, Doris Malloy, and William Conselman.
 Eventually, she accepted Herbert Fields's script.

-Love Before Breakfast was in production from 16 December 1935 to 27 January 1936, and was released on 9 March 1936.
+Love Before Breakfast was in production from December 16, 1935, to January 27, 1936, and was released on March 9, 1936.